micronaut-projects/static-website/posts/2018-11-13-spring-boot-micronaut-ahead-time-compilation.md

 title: Spring Boot to Micronaut with Ahead-of-Time Compilation
-date: November 13, 2018
+date: Nov 13, 2018
 description: Demonstrates how to turn a Spring Boot application into a Micronaut application at compilation time and run the application on GraalVM
-author: Graeme Rocher (OCI Grails & Micronaut Product Lead and Principal Software Engineer)
+author: Graeme Rocher
 image: 2018-11-13.png
 ---